Provide your equine with forage prior to and during prolonged exercise. While trail riding, offer the opportunity to graze along the way.

-Fiber present in the stomach prevents the splashing of acids.The lower part of the stomach, in addition to producing the acid, receives protection by also producing mucus.
-The upper, or non-glandular part, has no protection and thus is far more susceptible to damage.
-The upper portion has squamous epithelium – not dissimilar, in a way, to our skin.
+The lower part of the stomach, in addition to producing the acid, receives protection by also producing mucus.
+The upper, or non-glandular part, has no protection and thus is even more susceptible to damage.
+The upper portion has squamous epithelium – similar to our skin.
 Having fiber in the stomach is especially important during any physical activity/exercise causing the splashing of acids.